ForgeRock/forgeops/how-tos/laptop-setup.md

 ## Introduction

-This document is designed to be given out by Ping Identity Platform (PIP) admins to folks new to PIP/ForgeOps in their organization.
-It will help you get your laptop setup to run ForgeOps so you can get further instruction on how to to use ForgeOps with your organization's implementation of PIP/ForgeOps.
+This document is designed to be given out by Ping Advanced Identity Software (PAIS) admins to folks new to PAIS/ForgeOps in their organization.
+It will help you get your laptop setup to run ForgeOps so you can get further instruction on how to to use ForgeOps with your organization's implementation of PAIS/ForgeOps.

 ## Clone git repos